Vivojay/mariana-music-player/help.md

 the library, searches, favourites, and queue with a `Blocked` marker.
 Direct play refuses them; random and automatic queue traversal skip them.
 Bare numeric targets in `block N` and `unblock N` always mean library indices.

+Preferred play regions do not trim or rewrite media.
+A start-only region begins at its saved timestamp; an end-only region completes through the normal queue path at that timestamp; two bounds do both.
+Times accept `5.180`, `5.180s`, `00:05.180`, `1:05:03.180`, `1h5m3.180s`, or spaced forms such as `1h 5m 3s 180ms`.
+Quote a spaced timestamp when using the two-bound form.
+Region commands require finite media with a known duration, bind bare numbers to library indices, and never alter the source file.
+Blocking remains independent and takes precedence over a saved region.

 ## Playlists